-Interest income and other decreased by \$593 million for the six months ended June 30, 2020 compared to the same period in 2019 and was primarily the net effect of:
+Interest income and other decreased by \$410 million for the nine months ended September 30, 2020 compared to the same period in 2019 and was primarily due to:

-- foreign exchange losses in 2020 compared to foreign exchange gains in 2019 related to a peso-denominated inter-affiliate loan receivable from the Sur de Texas joint venture.
-Our proportionate share of the offsetting foreign exchange gain in Sur de Texas is reflected in Income from equity investments in the Corporate segment, resulting in no impact on net income.
-The offsetting foreign exchange gains and losses are excluded from comparable earnings - unrealized losses in 2020 compared to unrealized gains in 2019 on risk management activities primarily reflecting the strengthening and weakening of the U.S. dollar in 2020 and 2019, respectively.
-These amounts have been excluded from comparable earnings - unrealized foreign exchange gains, primarily on peso-denominated deferred income tax liabilities, reflecting the weakening of the Mexican peso in 2020.
+- higher foreign exchange losses in 2020 compared to 2019 related to a peso-denominated inter-affiliate loan receivable from the Sur de Texas joint venture.
+Our proportionate share of the offsetting foreign exchange gains in Sur de Texas are reflected in Income from equity investments in the Corporate segment resulting in no impact on net income and are excluded from comparable earnings - unrealized losses in 2020 compared to unrealized gains in 2019 on risk management activities primarily reflecting the strengthening and weakening of the U.S. dollar in 2020 and 2019, respectively.
+These amounts have been excluded from comparable earnings - lower interest income related to the peso-denominated inter-affiliate loan receivable from the Sur de Texas joint venture as a result of lower interest rates and a weaker Mexican peso in 2020 compared to 2019.
+Our proportionate share of the offsetting interest expense is reflected in Income from equity investments in our Mexico Natural Gas Pipelines segment - unrealized foreign exchange gains, primarily on peso-denominated deferred income tax liabilities, reflecting the weakening of the Mexican peso in 2020.